beyretb/AnimalAI-Olympics/documentation/curriculum.md

 :--------------------:|:-------------------:|:-------------------:
 ![](Curriculum/3.png) |![](Curriculum/4.png)|![](Curriculum/5.png)|

-To produce such a curriculum, we define the meta-curriculum as the following `json` file:
+To produce such a curriculum, we define the meta-curriculum in the following `json` format:

 ```
 {